zrmartin71/THM_Write-Ups/Network_Services_Tasks3&4.md

 2.)
 What ports is SMB running on?

 Now run the nmap scan again, but this time add the -A option.
-The **-A** option allows you to enables OS detection, version detection, script scanning, and traceroute.
+The **-A** option allows you to enable OS detection, version detection, script scanning, and traceroute.

  You don't have to scan the same number of ports you scanned last time.
-Ports 1-500 should be sufficant for this part.
+Ports 1-500 should be sufficient for this part.

 ![image](https://user-images.githubusercontent.com/54414820/111885667-a2db0480-899f-11eb-9ff0-75e468166734.png)